zimfw/zimfw/README.md

                              <b>functions</b> subdirectory, if any.
   <b>-s</b>|<b>--source</b> &lt;file_path&gt;    Source specified file.
 The file path is relative to the module
                              root directory.
-Default: <b>init.zsh</b>, if the <b>functions</b> subdirectory also exists, or the file with largest size and with name matching
+Default: <b>init.zsh</b>, if the <b>functions</b> subdirectory also exists, or the largest of the files with name matching
                              <b>{init.zsh,module_name.{zsh,plugin.zsh,zsh-theme,sh}}</b>, if any.
   <b>-c</b>|<b>--cmd</b> &lt;command&gt;         Execute specified command.
 Occurrences of the <b>{}</b> placeholder in
                              the command are substituted by the module root directory path.